mortezasabri/goiExplorer/README.md

 ## Running on R console

-with more freedom to change the all arguments
+With more freedom to change the arguments

 ```r
 library(goiExplorer)